baseboxorg/jeffskinnerbox.github.io/content/ideas/installing-linux-on-chromebook.md

 I wanted to get a Linux laptop for some lightweight development but I couldn't justify the price tag for my limited needs.
 [Chromebook's are cheap & popular][31]
+and which can be purchased for $300 or less
-(in fact, [Amazon's top three computers sold over the 2014 Christmas season were Chromebooks][32]) and which can be purchased for $300 or less.
+(In fact, [Amazon's top three computers sold over the 2014 Christmas season were Chromebooks][32]).
 I knew you could installing a traditional Linux environment on a Chromebook, so I got myself a [Toshiba CB35-B3340 Chromebook 2][01] with 4G of memory and 16G drive (see a review [here][38]).